NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 Some zones, such as the root zone, are targeted directly from hints files.
 Information about which authoritative name servers and with capabilities, MAY be provided in an IDELEG RRset directly at the `_deleg` label under the apex of the zone.
-Priming queries from an incremental deleg supporting resolver, MUST send an `_deleg.<apex> IDELEG` query in parallel to the legacy `<apex> NS` query and process the content as if it was found through an incremental referral response.
+Priming queries from an deleg supporting resolver, MUST send an `_deleg.<apex> IDELEG` query in parallel to the legacy `<apex> NS` query and process the content as if it was found through an referral response.

-# How does incremental deleg meet the requirements
+# How does the protocol described in this draft meet the requirements

-This section will discuss how incremental deleg meets the requirements for a new delegation mechanism as described in {{?I-D.ietf-deleg-requirements-02}}
+This section will discuss how deleg meets the requirements for a new delegation mechanism as described in {{?I-D.ietf-deleg-requirements-02}}

 + H1.
 DELEG must not disrupt the existing registration model of domains.